-However, a crucial feature of the English army was that most of its soldiers consisted of longbowmen from England and Wales.
-These longbowmen wrecked havoc on the French troops during the battle.
+However, a crucial factor of the English army was that most of its soldiers consisted of longbowmen from England and Wales.
+These longbowmen wreaked havoc on the French troops during the battle.

 There are some very interesting facts about the Battle of Agincourt available to modern historians.
-The most striking fact is that the importance of longbow manifested itself during the battle.
+The most striking fact is the importance of how the longbow manifested itself during the battle.

 Henry V was the king leading the English side during the Battle of Agincourt.
 Before the start of the battle, he made a brief speech about the justness of England’s cause and his claim to the French throne.

-Battle of Agincourt was one of the most famous battles between England and France during the medieval times.
+The battle of Agincourt was one of the most famous battles between England and France during medieval times.
 It was fought in 1415 in Northern France with the French outnumbering the English in thousands.